 Social Responsibility

-Empowering People on a Path to Homeownership
+Clayton and Operation HOPE’s Partnership: Empowering People on the Path to Homeownership

 “Our partnership with Clayton enables Operation HOPE to equip even more American families with the financial tools and education to secure a better future through homeownership, a critical component to building wealth for generations to come,” said Brian Betts, President and Chief Financial Officer at Operation HOPE.